This instruction is for Developers and others operating in “Developer” Mode.

 And click on “Embed Form”:

-Please note: Any duplicates in your Developer are different from the forms in the Covered Entity’s account.
+Please note: Any duplicates of form in your Developer account are different from the forms in the Covered Entity’s account.
 Therefore, if you change the form in your Developer account, you are not changing the Covered Entity’s form.
 You can tell that you are in the Covered Entity’s account by the “Switch Back” button visible at the top:

 If your client wants to change form settings, such as add or edit a print template, adjust email notifications and others, you can access these settings from “Form Settings”, see the screenshot just below: